Can I Get My Baby Back After Adoption?

 These waiting periods are designed to give you time to emotionally and physically recover from childbirth, reflect on your adoption decision, and allow any medications that may potentially cloud your judgment to leave your system.

-After your waiting period passes, you may sign the adoption consent forms whenever you are ready.
-Your adoption specialist or an adoption attorney will ensure you understand the legal consent process and your rights to give your child up for adoption when it is time to sign these forms.
+After your waiting period passes, you may sign the adoption paperwork whenever you are ready.
+Your adoption specialist or an adoption attorney will ensure you understand the legal consent process when it is time to sign these forms.

 However, in some states, you may have the right to revoke your consent, and the court may reinstate your parental rights under certain conditions or within a certain timeframe.

 If you are considering withdrawing your consent, talk with your adoption specialist or legal counsel.
 They can help you determine whether you are just experiencing a normal moment of difficulty, or whether adoption truly is not the right choice for you.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.